florian101010/NAS-Docker-Backup-rsync/README.md

 ---

-**⚠️ Security Notice**: Always upgrade to the latest version for critical security fixes.
-Version 3.4.9+ is required for safe parallel operations.
+**⚠️ Security Notice**: Always upgrade to the latest version for critical fixes.